U.S. flag

 Eligibility Requirements

-Eligible applicants are states and units of local government with existing crime laboratories or laboratory systems that conduct forensic DNA and/or DNA database sample analysis and:
+Eligible applicants are states and units of local government with existing crime laboratories or laboratory systems that conduct forensic DNA and/or DNA database sample analysis.

-Eligibility for CEBR funding requires governments to be accredited and have access to the Combined DNA Index System (CODIS).
+Among other things, eligibility for CEBR funding requires government laboratories to be accredited and have access to the Combined DNA Index System (CODIS).
+See the Resources page for additional information on eligibility certification.
 Typically, more laboratories become eligible for funding under the CEBR Program by achieving accreditation and gaining CODIS access which is demonstrated by a general increase in awards over the years.
 However, decreases in awards may be seen if laboratories choose not to seek funding, fail to meet the eligibility requirements, or opt for the state laboratory to manage the award for all participating laboratories within the state (which then participate as subgrantees to the state).

 History of the CEBR Program